-Facebook Took Three Hours To Remove Grisly Cleveland Murder Video by Steve Stephens; Plus, Where Is He Now?
+Facebook Took Three Hours To Remove Grisly Cleveland Murder Video by Steve Stephens: Where Is He Now?

 What are your thoughts on Facebook Live?
 Should there be tougher restrictions for what is posted on the site?
 Sound off in the comments section below!

-[Featured Image by Carl Court/ Getty Images]
+[Featured Image by Carl Court/Getty Images]